ShiroKitsuneLP/Miyuki/README.md

 - /help: See all commands
 - /ping: Check bot latency

+### 🛡️ Data Protection & Data Deletion

+When Miyuki is removed from a server, all server-related data (like settings and moderation data) is automatically deleted from the database.

 <h2 align="center">🤝 Contributing</h2>

 Pull requests and issues are welcome!
 Let your creativity run wild – foxes love clever ideas.